uhlmanngroup/MorphoDynamicsPipe/README.md

 # MorphoDynamicsPipe
 A library that uses snakemake to run a morphodynamics analysis on image of cells.
 It includes segmentation via cellpose, StarDist or micro-SAM and tracking via btrack.
-MorpholoDynamics features are calculated with
+MorpholoDynamics features are calculated with scikit-image, CPDA chord measurement and other custom functions.

 ## Installation
 Installation requires a mamba or conda package manager.
 Please go here for more details: